-- After inserting the batteries, plug the charger (CB-5AH) into an outlet, or attach the power cord to the charger (CB-5AHE, not shown) and plug the other end into an outlet. - Do not insert and charge additional batteries once charging has begun. - The charge indicator blinks while charging, then remains lit when charging is finished.
+- After inserting the batteries, plug the charger (CB-5AH) into an outlet, or attach the power cord to the charger (CB-5AHE, not shown) and plug the other end into an outlet. - · Do not insert and charge additional batteries once charging has begun. - The charge indicator blinks while charging, then remains lit when charging is finished.

-- The CB-5AH/CB-5AHE battery charger can only be used to charge Canon AA-size NiMH batteries NB-3AH and NB-2AH.
+- The CB-5AH battery charger can only be used to charge Canon AA-size NiMH batteries NB-3AH and NB-2AH.
 Please do not attempt to charge other type of battery. - Do not mix batteries with different purchase dates or different charge states.
-When recharging batteries, always recharge both of them at the same time. - Do not attempt to recharge fully charged batteries, as doing so may reduce or impair battery performance.
-Also, do not charge batteries for more than 24 consecutive hours. - Do not recharge batteries in enclosed areas that tend to retain heat - Do not recharge the batteries until the LCD monitor displays the "Change the batteries" message.
+When recharging batteries, always recharge all 2 of them at the same time. - Do not attempt to recharge fully charged batteries, as doing so may reduce or impair battery performance.
+Also, do not charge batteries for more than 24 consecutive hours. - Do not recharge batteries in enclosed areas that tend to retain heat. - Do not recharge the batteries until the LCD monitor displays the "Change the batteries" message.
 Repeatedly recharging batteries before they become fully depleted may cause batteries to lose capacity.

 - Wipe the battery terminals well with a dry cloth in the following situations, as the terminals may be soiled with oil from one's skin or other dirt: - If the battery usage time has considerably diminished - If the number of recordable images has considerably diminished - When charging the batteries (insert and remove the batteries two or three times before charging) - When charging completes in a space of a few minutes (the battery charger indicator remains lit) - You may not be able to fully charge the batteries due to their specifications right after purchase or after long periods of nonuse.
-If this happens, after fully charging them, use the batteries until their charge is depleted.
+If this happens, after fully charging them, use the batteries until their charge is fully depleted.
 After doing this several times, battery performance will be restored. - If you store batteries for a long period of time (about 1 year), it is recommended that you fully deplete the batteries in the camera and to then store them at room temperature (0 to 30°C/32 to 90°F) in low humidity.
-Storing them in a fully charged condition can shorten their lifespan or degrade their performance. - Again, if you do not use batteries for more than 1 year, fully charge them once a year and deplete them in the camera before storing them. - If the battery usage time has become considerably low despite wiping the terminals and charging them until the battery charger indicator remains lit, this may indicate that the batteries have reached the end of their lifespan.
+Storing them in a fully charged condition can shorten their lifespan or degrade their performance. - Again, if you do not use batteries for more than 1 year, fully charge them once a year and fully deplete in the camera before storing them. - If the battery usage time has become considerably low despite wiping the terminals and charging them until the battery charger indicator remains lit, this may indicate that the batteries have reached the end of their lifespan.
 Replace them with new batteries.
 If you are purchasing new batteries, look for Canon AA-size NiMH batteries. - Leaving batteries in the camera or charger may result in damage from battery leakage.
 When not in use, remove the batteries from the camera or charger and store them in a cool, dry location.

-- It takes approximately 4 hours 40 minutes for the charger to fully recharge the batteries after they have been depleted.
-When two batteries are placed on each side of the charger, recharging will take approximately two hours (as determined by testing at Canon facilities).
-Charge batteries in an environment where the temperature - The charging time varies according to the ambient temperature and to the battery charge state.
+- It takes approximately 4 hours 40 minutes for the charger to fully recharge the batteries after they have been fully discharged.
+When two batteries are placed on each side of the charger, recharging will take approximately two hours (as determined by testing at Canon facilities). - Charge batteries in an environment where the temperature is in the range of 0 to 35°C (32 to 95°F). - The charging time varies according to the ambient temperature and to the battery charge state. - The battery charger may emit noise while charging.
+This is not a malfunction. - Battery/Charger Kit CBK4-200 can also be used.